-I’m walking because of the inexhaustible spirit, limitless energy, and undying strength that I guiltlessly sponge off of Dr. Sheri Prentiss.
+I’m walking because of the inexhaustible spirit, limitless energy, and undying strength that I guiltlessly sponged off of Dr. Sheri Prentiss.
 You are amazing, and we would follow you for 60 THOUSAND miles.
 Thanks for your friendship, your fundraising cooperation, and your love.
-I decided against auctioning off your DNA on my Superhero cape for charity.
+Your inspiration lingers long after your actual presence.

 I’m walking for the potential of blood test cancer detection and the possibility of Mammograms becoming obsolete in the near future.

 I’m walking for a bunch of Sh#theads, DPs, Rockers, Active Singles, and everyone else in my ever increasing social circle.
 Not just because you’ve been amazingly helpful, not just because so many of you have told me how much what I do means to you.
 Also because the people in my demographic are squarely in the crosshair’s of this thing’s target market.